 Trying the Cry it out method

-It was getting to be too much and one night we just decided to leave him crying in his crib while we made our lunches and packed up the kitchen.
+It was getting to be too much and one night we just gave up.
+We decided to leave him crying in his crib while we made our lunches and packed up the kitchen.
 I felt awful to do it, but we had so much to do, and it was so late already.
 By the time we were done, he was quiet, and when we went into his room to check on him, he was fast asleep.

 Now Baby H has gotten to the point that he is calm when we put him down in his crib and doesn’t cry at all!
 I repeat, he doesn’t cry!
 I just put him down, and he smiles up at us and then starts looking at his mobile.
 Just like that!
 This amazing progress took about a month or so (our travel in July threw everything off, and we had to start over again).